McCaulay/StackSmasher/Readme.md

 ```

 # Improvements
-- [ ] Argument to disable coloured output.
 - [ ] Debug and fix the bug which causes payload not to work on some occasions.
 If not encoded, sh.bin works but reverse-shell.bin doesnt.
 Encoding makes results random.
 Possibly a bad character that isn't picked up on the bad character functionality?
 Other potential reasons could be bad character at a specific index only?
 - [ ] Save python script to file.
 Output with comments and building up the payload instead of a full payload string.
 - [ ] Support multiple output languages (C / Golang / Ruby etc)
+- [ ] Move shellcode to inside padding then decrease ESP, JMP ESP?
+- [ ] Validate there is enough space for payload
 - [ ] --auto-pwn flag, to automatically send the final payload.
 - [ ] Support more application input types (interactive, stdin, network).
 - [ ] Support more encoders.